alexal1/Insomniac/README.md

     </p>
 </p>

+---
+#### IMPORTANT NOTICE:
+Insomniac is **completely free & opensource** as of **v3.9.0**.
+"Extra features" that used to be paid are now available in this repo for free.
+But the project is not being actively supported right now.
+I cannot guarantee its workability for all Instagram and Android versions, since fresh updates require Insomniac code modifications as well.
+However, the code is well-structured, which makes the repo a good base for adding your changes to adjust Insomniac for your setup.

+---

 ### Why Automating Instagram Activity (Liking, Following, etc.)?
 💸 If you want just to _increase_ your followers count or get more likes, there's a bunch of companies that will give you that immediately for a few $$$.
 But most likely your audience will be merely bots and mass-followers.